Benjamin Netanyahu: Views on counter-terrorism

 Netanyahu has said his own "hard line against all terrorists" came as a result of his brother's death.
 Yoni Netanyahu had been killed while leading the hostage-rescue mission at Operation Entebbe.

 In addition to having taken part in counter-terrorist operations during his service in the military, Netanyahu has published three books on the subject of fighting terrorism.
-He identifies terrorism as a form of totalitarianism, writing: "The more far removed the target of the attack from any connection to the grievance enunciated by the terrorists, the greater the terror ...
+He identifies terrorism as a form of totalitarianism, writing: The more far removed the target of the attack from any connection to the grievance enunciated by the terrorists, the greater the terror ...
 Yet for terrorism to have any impact, it is precisely the lack of connection, the lack of any possible involvement or "complicity" of the chosen victims in the cause the terrorists seek to attack, that produces the desired fear.
-For terrorism's underlying message is that every member of society is "guilty", that anyone can be a victim, and that therefore no one is safe ...
-In fact, the methods reveal the totalitarian strain that runs through all terrorist groups ...
+For terrorism's underlying message is that every member of society is "guilty", that anyone can be a victim, and that therefore no one is safe...
+In fact, the methods reveal the totalitarian strain that runs through all terrorist groups...
 It is not only that the ends of the terrorists do not succeed in justifying the means they choose; their choice of means indicate what their true ends are.
 Far from being fighters for freedom, terrorists are the forerunners of tyranny.
-Terrorists use the techniques of violent coercion in order to achieve a regime of violent coercion."

-Netanyahu cautions that "[t]he trouble with active anti-terror activities ... is that they do constitute a substantial intrusion on the lives of those being monitored."
-He believes there is a balance between civil liberties and security, which should depend on the level of sustained terrorist attacks in a country.
+Terrorists use the techniques of violent coercion in order to achieve a regime of violent coercion.Netanyahu cautions that:The trouble with active anti-terror activities... is that they do constitute a substantial intrusion on the lives of those being monitored.He believes there is a balance between civil liberties and security, which should depend on the level of sustained terrorist attacks in a country.
 During periods of sustained attack, there should be shift towards security, due to "the monstrous violation of personal rights which is the lot of the victims of terror and their families".
 But this should be regularly reviewed, with an emphasis on guarding civil liberties and individual privacy wherever and whenever security considerations allow: "The concern of civil libertarians over possible infringements of the rights of innocent citizens is well placed, and all additional powers granted the security services should require annual renewal by the legislature, this in addition to judicial oversight of actions as they are taken in the field."